|

 Performed at the Theatre Royal of their Benefit:

-Part 1st. [centered]
+Part 1st.

-Overture de l'impressario, Piano, Miss E. Pieck.
+Overture de l'impressario, Piano, Miss E. PIECK.

-Quartetto for the Clarionet, by Mr. Haggart.
+Quartetto for the Clarionet, by Mr. HAGGART.

-Composed by Pleyel. [centered]
+Composed by PLEYEL.

-The favorite Song of The Girl of my Heart, by Mr. Vining.
+The favorite Song of The Girl of my Heart, by

-Grand Sonato for Piano, [centered]
+Grand Sonato for Piano,

-dedicated to the Queen of Great Britain, composed by Pleyel, by
+dedicated to the Queen of Great Britain, composed by PLEYEL, by

-Miss Louisa Pieck, accompanied by Mr. Haggart on the Flute, and Mr. Markordt on
+Miss LOUISA PIECK, accompanied by Mr. HAGGART on the Flute, and Mr. MARKORDT on

 the Violoncello.

-Part 2d. [centered]
+Part 2d.

-A favorite Concerto, Piano Forte, by Miss Louisa Pieck,
+A favorite Concerto, Piano Forte, by Miss LOUISA PIECK,

 accompanied by Gentlemen Amateurs.

-The much admired popular Song called The Post Captain, by Mr.
+The much admired popular Song called The Post Captain, by

-The favorite Sonato of La Colombe Retrouve, Piano, by Miss Emily
+The favorite Sonato of La Colombe Retrouve, Piano, by Miss EMILY

-The favorite Song of The Flowers of the Forest, by Miss Louisa
+The favorite Song of The Flowers of the Forest, by

-Finale. [centered]
+Finale.

 The Gentlemen of the Theatre having kindly offered their service,